Wells Fargo Reflect® Card review: The leader of long 0 percent APR intro offers

 A deeper look into the current card offer

-The Wells Fargo Reflect card’s default intro offer is a 0 percent APR on purchases from account opening and on qualifying balance transfers for 18 months from account opening (transfers must be made in your first 120 days), but eagle-eyed cardholders that make at least minimum payments on time each month will have their zero-interest periods extended to a chart-topping 21 months.
-What’s more, this offer is followed by a low-interest 12.99 percent to 24.99 (variable) APR.
+The Wells Fargo Reflect card’s default intro offer is a 0 percent APR on purchases from account opening and on qualifying balance transfers for 18 months from account opening (transfers must be made in your first 120 days), but eagle-eyed cardholders that make at least minimum payments on time each month will have their zero-interest periods extended to a chart-topping up to 21 months.
+What’s more, this offer is followed by a potentially low-interest 16.74 percent to 28.74 percent (variable) APR.

-Not many credit cards you’ll find nowadays can shield your balance or upcoming purchases from interest that long—let alone on both purchases and balance transfers.
-Receiving 18 months away from accruing interest is about average for cards specifically built for balance transfers, but one of the only other cards to surpasses that threshold is the U.S. Bank Visa® Platinum Card with a 20-billing cycle 0 percent intro purchase and balance transfer APR (then 14.49 percent to 24.49 percent, variable APR).
-The updated Citi Simplicity® Card and Citi Diamond Preferred® Card now carry a 21-month 0 percent intro balance transfer APR (transfers must be completed within the first four months), but their 0 percent intro purchase APR lasts a mere 12 months (then 14.74 percent to 24.74 percent for the Simplicity and 13.74 percent to 23.74 percent for the Diamond Preferred, both variable).
+Not many credit cards you’ll find nowadays can shield your balance or upcoming purchases from interest that long — let alone on both purchases and balance transfers.
+Receiving 18 months away from accruing interest is about average for cards specifically built for balance transfers, but one of the few other cards to match that threshold is the U.S. Bank Visa® Platinum Card with a 18-billing cycle 0 percent intro purchase and balance transfer APR (then 18.24 percent to 28.24 percent, variable APR).
+The updated Citi Simplicity® Card and Citi® Diamond Preferred® Card now carry a 21-month 0 percent intro balance transfer APR (transfers must be completed within the first four months), but their 0 percent intro purchase APR lasts a mere 12 months (then 17.74 percent to 28.49 percent for the Simplicity and 16.74 percent to 27.49 percent for the Diamond Preferred, both variable APRs).

 If you’re looking for the longest break from your snowballing interest possible, then the Wells Fargo Reflect Card may be one of the best options around.